bilinguator/yoditor/README.md

 While the function is running, you are asked to choose if there is need to replace the `Е` to `Ё`.
 A part of the text is shown to comprehend the context, the questionable word is highlighted in bold and red.
 You can regulate the amount of characters shown specifying in the `print_width` variable.
 It equals 100 characters by default.

 To accept the `Е`-to-`Ё` replacement, type the value of the `yes_reply` argument into the input area.
-Dy default, it is `ё`, but you can specify another one.
+By default, it is `ё`, but you can specify another one.
 If replacement is not needed, type any other string of leave the input area empty.
 Do not forget to push `Enter` key in each step.

 In the example below, replacement is not needed on the first step, that is why no input entered.
 On all following steps, `ё` is entered because replacement is needed.